lc-2025/theme-switcher/README.md

    * Theme Switcher is built upon a default style as fallback
    * Declare TailwindCSS classes or your custom ones to
    * change the component layout/template.
-   * i.e. Default approach: TailwindCSS classes
+   * Default approach: TailwindCSS classes
    */
   const styleOverride = {
     container: 'flex items-center mt-8',